AI-native product engineering — the 100x narrative meets production reality.

 LLM provider abstraction

-- LLM API abstraction with retry logic, model routing, and cost tracking
+- LLM abstraction layer with retry, routing, and cost tracking

-- AI-native frontend component library: streaming renderer, agent timeline, confidence UI
+- AI-native component library: streaming renderer, agent timeline, confidence UI

-- Backend API with authentication, rate limiting, and observability
+- Backend API with auth, rate limiting, and structured observability

-- Monorepo setup with shared types across frontend, backend, and agent tool schemas
+- Monorepo with shared TypeScript types across frontend, backend, agent schemas

 - Token usage and cost instrumentation dashboard